AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

 ## Open counts do not match the Database count

-This may be due to the fact that, heuristics are used in Dynamic reporting to track opens even when we can't track the **Open** action.
+This may be due to the fact that, heuristics are used in Dynamic reporting to track opens even when we can't track the **[!UICONTROL Open]** action.

-For example, if a user has disabled images on their client and click on a link in the email, the **Open** may not be tracked by the database but the **Click** will.
+For example, if a user has disabled images on their client and click on a link in the email, the **[!UICONTROL Open]** may not be tracked by the database but the **[!UICONTROL Click]** will.

-That is why in database, the **Open** tracking logs counts may not have the same count.
+Therefore, the **[!UICONTROL Open]** tracking logs counts may not have the same count in the database.

-Such occurrences are added as an email click implies an email open.
+Such occurrences are added as **"an email click implies an email open"**.

 >[!NOTE]
 >